 As we confront our fears, we are called to "cast all your anxiety on him because he cares for you" (1 Peter 5:7).
-This means trusting that, whatever our circumstance.
-God is in control and His plans for us are for our good (Jeremiah 29:11).
+This means trusting that, whatever our circumstance, God is in control and His plans for us are for our good (Jeremiah your heavenly Father feeds them.
+Are you not which can lead to harm.

 Sexuality, too, is an integral part of our being, created by God.
 It's crucial that we approach this aspect of our lives with reverence and respect.
-The Bible calls for a pure heart and a healthy expression of sexuality within the bounds of a committed relationship (Hebrews 13:4).
-But it also cautions against repression, which can lead to harm.
+The Bible calls for a pure heart and a healthy expression of sexuality within the bounds of a committed relationship (Hebrews